Mobile + API: Node.js Implementation for the API

 - Enable the use of the middleware in our routes.

-This is also a good time for you to implement the logic to save the timesheet entries to a local database, or whatever other storage mechanism you may prefer.
+You can also write some code to actually save the timesheet to a database.
 This is our sample implementation (some code is omitted for brevity):

 If we launch our server now and do an HTTP POST to